 Midlothian was situated somewhere in the bowels of a country that had long since disappeared.
 No one there had been around when the fabled Goliath nation that stretched between two oceans existed.
 As a consequence, it had faded from Midlothian's collective memory and was relegated to the realm of myth by concurrent generations who couldn't even remember it's name.

 Midlothian had survived the death throws of the mighty civilization largely because of how isolated it was the o…

 Fannon propelled through the eternal void in solitude.
 He watched with ceaseless intent for any sign of humanity in the endless nothingness.
 His ship was a lonely little dot of light racing along the surface of an ebony sheet.
 It was among the most lonely corners of deep space, devoid of any starlight and absent the glow of any planets.
 There was only black.
 The vessel was quiet.
-There was only the humming of the propulsion engines and the rhythmic pulsing of his infant son's life support system's.
-The tubes and wires made an artificial umbilical chord that merged him with the machine; its heated confines were like it was a mechanical womb.
+There was only the humming of the propulsion engines and the rhythmic pulsing of his infant son's life support system.
+The tubes and wires made an artificial umbilical cord that merged him with the machine; its heated confines were like it was a mechanical womb.

 The machines kept the child maintained in perpetual stasis.
 He never got tired, and he never got sick, he never cried, but he also never grew.
 Their celestial life vessel could do little more than preserve the child in a state somewhere between life and death.
 That would only end when the equipment powered down, or the life-sustaining formula ceas…